Hsing-i Fire Fist also known as Pao Chuan or Pounding Fist is one of the five basic techniques of hsing-i chuan.

 Flames flick and move rapidly.
 The arms in Pao Chuan can either be light and seemingly weightless, representing the edge of the flame, or heavy and dense representing the core of the fire.

-Part of the intent of Pao Chuan is to be able to instantly explode with the hitting hand, in rapid strikes that, like first, seek tiny holes in your opponent's defenses.
-Done without physical tension, these punches often use the internal technique of "silk arm," where your arms can alter direction and move as smoothly as a silk banner in a changing wind.
+Part of the intent of Pao Chuan is to be able to instantly explode with the hitting hand, in rapid strikes that, at first, seek tiny holes in your opponent’s defenses.
+Done without physical tension, these punches often use the internal technique of “silk arm,” where your arms can alter direction and move as smoothly as a silk banner in a changing wind.

 The bottom hand of Pao Chuan may either hit forward or upward.
 However, the blow is not like Beng Chuan.
 Rather it is often done with a lighter feel, using vibrating rather than expanding power to penetrate opponents and take them down.